Southwest Airlines will start assigned seating in January 2026

 He called the update “an important step in our evolution” in the release, which also promised that “Seatisfaction” was coming to the airline.

 Southwest previously coined the term “Transfarency” to promote its offerings that included no unexpected bag fees.
-However, free checked bags are a thing of the past for most passengers: The airline has charged bag fees for flights booked May 29 or later.
+Free checked bags, however, are a thing of the past for most passengers: The airline has charged bag fees for flights booked May 28 or later.

 Starting Jan.
 27, Southwest passengers will board in groups rather than line up according to assigned positions.
 Like on other airlines, passengers who pay for more expensive seats, those with top loyalty status and people who book seats with extra legroom will board earlier.
 Travelers will also be able to pay for priority boarding.